seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exit Second Messenger*

-There’s a great spirit gone!
+There's a great spirit gone!
 Thus did I desire it:
 What our contempt doth often hurl from us,
 We wish it ours again; the present pleasure,
 By revolution lowering, does become
-The opposite of itself: she’s good, being gone;
+The opposite of itself: she's good, being gone;
 The hand could pluck her back that shoved her on.
 I must from this enchanting queen break off:
 Ten thousand harms, more than the ills I know,